codefellows/seattle-301d31/15-project-week-kickoff/README.md

 	- Standup meeting with instructional staff sometime during the morning
 	- You should do at least one other standup with your team each day
 	- You will have a daily report to fill out and submit in Canvas at the end of each day: don't forget these!
-	- Some subset of the instructional staff will be available to you between 8:00a and 7:00p each day.
+	- Some subset of the instructional staff will be available to you between 8:00a and 6:00p each day.
-- Final presentations are at noon on Friday 11/17.
-Note that 3 other CF classes are doing presentations that day, so campus will be busy!
-And don't forget that the **[Code Fellows Merry Thankmas Party](https://www.eventbrite.com/e/code-fellows-merry-thankmas-party-tickets-37823773926)** is that evening!
+- Final presentations will be the afternoon of Friday, April 6, at 1:30pm.
+We are the only class presenting that day.
+We'll do a brief recap meeting for 15-20 minutes after presentations.

 ## Learning Objectives
 <!--